8. Employee Responsibility

 812 Outside Employment and Consulting

-Employees may engage in consulting or outside employment activities with the approval of their supervisor and the Executive Director, and as long as the activities do not interfere with their WRLC responsibilities and duties, or result in a potential conflict of interest, or unfair competitive situation for the WRLC.
+Employees may engage in consulting or outside employment activities with the express written approval of their supervisor and the Executive Director, and as long as the activities do not interfere with their WRLC responsibilities and duties, or result in a potential conflict of interest, or unfair competitive situation for the WRLC.

-All employees will be judged by established performance standards and will be subject to the WRLC's scheduling demands, regardless of any existing outside work requirements.
 If the WRLC determines that an employee's outside work interferes with performance or the ability to meet the requirements of the WRLC, the employee may be asked to terminate the outside employment if he or she wishes to remain with the WRLC.

 Employees must not use WRLC resources to support such outside employment or consulting.